What is Pediatric Speech Therapy? A Beginner’s Guide

 A treatment plan, including the number and frequency of visits, is based on the severity of the impairment or how near you are to the initial injury date.
 In most cases, it’s better to start rehabilitation soon after the injury/onset.
 Gains can still be made as time passes, Davis said, but it becomes more strategy and compensation at that point.

-Sessions typically last 30-45 minute and the SLP plans the session prior to the patient arrival with tasks that are considered “just right,” meaning not too challenging to frustrate the patient, and not too easy so that positive changes and new skill development can occur.
+Speech therapy sessions typically last 30-45 minutes and the SLP plans the session prior to the patient arrival with tasks that are considered “just right,” meaning not too challenging to frustrate the patient, and not too easy so that positive changes and new skill development can occur.

 Davis also emphasizes that any treatment plan continues outside of therapy.
 It requires the patient’s and caregiver’s buy-in to practice exercises on a regular basis and work to change behaviors and speech patterns.

 “The key takeaway is really about how the span of your lifetime could involve speech therapy in some capacity,” she said.
 “Every person in the world has to communicate, has to eat and swallow safely to survive, has to have the ability to think, and speech therapy works with all of those things.
 It’s such a key part of every person’s life at any age.”